 - skin dryness or skin puffiness

 - hand tremors

-You might also experience more general symptoms such as:
+You may also experience more general symptoms, such as:

 - weight changes